omarsamy3/omarsamy3/README.md

-## I'm a Software Developer specified in Web Development using dot net technologies.!!👋
+## I'm a Full Stack developer using dot net technologies.!!👋

 - 🌱 I’m currently learning .Net technologies.
 - 👯 I’m looking to collaborate with other software engineers.